MicrosoftDocs/azure-dev-docs/articles/python/sdk/authentication/credential-chains.md

 > [!NOTE]
 > `InteractiveBrowserCredential` is excluded by default and therefore isn't shown in the preceding diagram.
 To include `InteractiveBrowserCredential`, set the `exclude_interactive_browser_credential`keyword parameter to `False` when you call the `DefaultAzureCredential` constructor.

-As more `exclude`-prefixed keyword parameters are set to `true` (credential exclusions are configured), the advantages of using `DefaultAzureCredential` diminish.
+As more `exclude`-prefixed keyword parameters are set to `True` (credential exclusions are configured), the advantages of using `DefaultAzureCredential` diminish.
 In such cases, `ChainedTokenCredential` is a better choice and requires less code.
 To illustrate, these two code samples behave the same way:

 ### [DefaultAzureCredential](#tab/dac)